-Friend of AllClear, Diana Morgan is a blog-post writer, social media marketer, and eco-retailer.
+By Diana Morgan.
+Friend of AllClear, Diana Morgan is a blogger, social media marketer, specialising in environment and travel topics.
 In this guest post, she shares her tips for how to enjoy this summer without watching the World Cup!
 After all, there’s so much more to do…

 So what have you been doing now the world World Cup circus has rolled in?